Sir Robert McAlpine: History

 The inter-war period saw the firm focusing solely on construction.
 Gray wrote that Sir Robert McAlpine “seemed to have been involved in every major building and civil engineering project that ever hit the headlines of the day.”
 They included docks, harbours, power stations, factories; the Wembley Stadium and the Dorchester Hotel were notable examples.
 In the case of the Dorchester, when the client was unable to pay for the construction works, the company took possession of the completed building and operated it on its own account.

 In November 1934, Sir Robert died aged 87.
 Two weeks later his eldest son, the new Sir Robert, also died.
 William was appointed Chairman while Alfred remained in charge of the operation in the north-west subsidiary, where he had been since 1918.
 The two London partners argued that the recession was impacting more on the north than the south and proposed closing Alfred’s company.
 Alfred, however, did not wish to return to London and, on an informal basis at first, the two businesses were run separately.
 The separation was formalised in 1940 and the northern business was renamed Sir Alfred McAlpine.
 During the Second World War Sir Robert McAlpine was one of the contractors engaged in building the Mulberry harbour units.

 The two McAlpine firms had non-compete arrangements and sites had a common “McAlpine” board irrespective of which firm it was.
 When both companies first went public, they did so under the names Newarthill for Robert and Marchwiel for Alfred.
 These arrangements continued until 1983.
 In 2003, Sir Robert McAlpine Ltd sued Alfred McAlpine plc over the use of the family name and won.
 The dispute centred on Alfred McAlpine's intention to trade under the name "McAlpine".
 There was previously a long-standing agreement within the McAlpine family not to make such a change but, following the death of Alfred McAlpine and his son, the board of Alfred McAlpine sought to make the change in any event.
 The effect of the judgment was to prevent Alfred McAlpine trading under the name "McAlpine".
 In 2008, Alfred McAlpine plc was acquired by Carillion and dismantled, thus making the "name war" irrelevant.

 In November 2017, the company announced 90 job losses in a cost-cutting drive following a loss-making energy from waste project.
 Six regional centres were to be cut to four.
-The company then announced a new board and leadership structure, with no McAlpine family members included in the leadership team.
+The company then announced a new board and leadership structure, with no McAlpine family members included in the leadership team under CEO Paul Hamer.
 Edward McAlpine took over from Gavin McAlpine as chairman in January 2019.